-This year, Black Friday is on Friday 29th November 2019, followed closely by Cyber Monday on Monday 2nd December 2019 – with many companies already promoting their deals and pre-orders ahead of time; including us here at MoboHost with 25% off your first year of Web Hosting, Premium Hosting & Reseller Hosting (valid until Tuesday 3rd December 2019).
+This year, Black Friday is on Friday 26th November 2021, followed closely by Cyber Monday on Monday 29th November 2021 – with many companies already promoting their deals and pre-orders ahead of time.

 Let’s talk about five things you can apply to your website strategy right now.
 Be prepared for the two most important days of the e-commerce calendar!

 Create coupon codes